dgaydukov/cert-aws/sa/files/sa.md

 * using presigned url/cookie
 * use geo-restriction (whitelist/blacklist specific countries)
-* use WAF for all other restriction (for example whitelist/blacklist by IP) Don't confuse:
+* use WAF for all other restriction (for example whitelist/blacklist by IP) If you run PCI-compliant or HIPAA-compliant workloads you should:
-* signed url - you want to restrict access to single file, client desn't support cookie
-* signed cookie - you want to restrict access to multiple files (like all HLS videos), client should support cookie If you run PCI-compliant or HIPAA-compliant workloads you should:
 * enable cf access logs - save all request to access cf data
 * save all management cf request to CloudTrail